Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-Where $K_m$ is the modified Bessel function of order $m$, $b$ is the electron impact factor, the terms $t_l^M$ and $t_l^E$ are the known Mie Scattering coefficients \cite{HulstOptics,stratton, MieScatteringOriginal} which depends exclusively on sphere radius and its dielectric function. $C_{lm}^M$ and $C_{lm}^E$ are coupling terms which depend on powers of the electron relativistic ratio $v/c$.
-The inspection of the coupling terms shows that, for small spheres, only low angular momentum orders contribute significantly to the energy loss.
-Moreover, contribution from magnetic modes (TE) are only comparable to electric modes (TM) when $v$ approaches $c$ (see Supplementary Material, SM).
-Photon emission probability can be written similarly as Equation \ref{eq:LossProb} if one substitutes $Im(t_l^{E, M}) \rightarrow |t_l^{E, M}|^2$ \cite{JavierSingleSphere}.
-In a purely real dielectric function environment, Mie scattering terms satisfies $Im(t_l^{E, M}) = |t_l^{E, M}|^2$ \cite{MieDerivatives} and all absorbed energy must be emitted in this case.
-These simple considerations show that EELS (CL) is a well-fitted tool to study extinction (diffusion) spectroscopy at the nanometer scale, as it is the case in smaller systems\cite{Losquin2015}.
+where $K_m$ is a modified Bessel function of order $m$, $b$ is the electron impact parameter with respect to the sphere center, $t_l^M$ and $t_l^E$ are the Mie scattering coefficients \cite{HulstOptics,stratton, MieScatteringOriginal}, which depend exclusively on the sphere radius and its dielectric function, and $C_{lm}^M$ and $C_{lm}^E$ are coupling coefficients that depend on the ratio of electron to light velocities $v/c$.
+The photon emission probability can be written similarly by making the substitution ${\rm Im}\{t_l^{E, M}\} \rightarrow |t_l^{E, M}|^2$ \cite{JavierSingleSphere}.
+These simple results show that EELS (CL) is a well-fitted tool to study extinction (scattering) spectroscopy at the nanometer scale, as it is the case in smaller systems\cite{Losquin2015}.

-We have used non-functionalized SiO$_2$ spheres from BangsLabs Inc \cite{BangsLabs} ranging from 1.50 $\mu$m - 2.00 $\mu$m in radius for the experiments.
-We used a modified Nion Hermes 200 fitted with a Mönch CL system commercialized by Attolight.
-The efficient monochromatization scheme of the Hermes allows to reach down to ~5 meV spectral resolution and access to energies below ~40 meV at nominal incident acceleration of 60 kV.
-This has triggered multiple works in the infra-red regime especially on phonons \cite{Krivanek2014,Hachtel2019,Hage2020} and plasmons \cite{Tizei2020,Mkhitaryan2021}.
-However, at higher acceleration energies and when focusing on relatively high energy losses and broader energy scales as explored in this work, a spectral resolution of 20 - 30 meV was used.
-Experimental results were supported with a simulated energy-loss curve done by 3D finite-difference time-domain (FDTD) using Ansys Lumerical \cite{Lumerical} and based on the description done in \cite{FDTDElls}.
-Mie scattering cross section calculations were also used for comparison and to estimate the sphere radius \cite{MieScatteringOriginal, Pymiescatt}.
-The dispersion values for the SiO$_2$ were taken from \cite{MalitsonSiO2}.
+We have used non-functionalized SiO$_2$ spheres from BangsLabs Inc \cite{BangsLabs} ranging from 1.50 $\mu$m to 2.00 $\mu$m in radius for the experiments.
+We used a modified Nion Hermes 200 fitted with an Attolight Mönch CL system.
+The monochromatization scheme of the Hermes allows us to reach down to $\sim$ 5 meV spectral resolution and access to energies $>$40 meV at a nominal incident acceleration of 60 kV.
+This has enabled multiple works in the infrared regime, especially on phonons \cite{Krivanek2014,Hachtel2019,Hage2020} and plasmons \cite{Tizei2020,Mkhitaryan2021}.
+However, at higher acceleration energies and when focusing on relatively high energy losses and broader energy scales as explored in this work, a spectral resolution of 20 - 30 meV is more appropriate.
+Experimental results were interpreted by energy-loss simulations done by using a 3D finite-difference time-domain (FDTD) method available in Ansys Lumerical \cite{Lumerical} and based on the work from Cao et al \cite{FDTDElls}.
+Mie scattering calculations were used to estimate the sphere radius \cite{MieScatteringOriginal, Pymiescatt}.
+The dispersion values for the SiO$_2$ response were taken from Malitson's work \cite{MalitsonSiO2}.